A Cotton Office in New Orleans: Creation

 Initially intending to leave New Orleans around New Year's, Edgar Degas remained in the city until around March of 1873.
-Before his departure, Degas found a new subject to paint and wrote to Tissot, "After having wasted time in the family trying to do portraits in the worst conditions of the day that I have ever found or imagined, I have attached myself to a fairly vigorous picture… Interiors of a Cotton Buyers Office in New Orleans… What a lot of good this absence of Paris has done in any case, my dear friend, I have made the most of it."
+Before his departure, Degas found a new subject to paint and wrote to Tissot, "After having wasted time in the family trying to do portraits in the worst conditions of the day that I have ever found or imagined, I have attached myself to a fairly vigorous picture...
+Interiors of a Cotton Buyers Office in New Orleans...
+What a lot of good this absence of Paris has done in any case, my dear friend, I have made the most of it."

 While it was earlier believed to have been painted on his return to France, Degas finished A Cotton Office in New Orleans in America and arranged for its travel across the Atlantic.

 Composition

 A Cotton Office in New Orleans is both a family portrait and a depiction of 19th century capitalism.
 Degas paints the interior of Michel Musson's cotton factoring firm, Musson, Prestidge, and Company on Carondelet Street.

 Several of Degas's relatives are depicted engaged in a range of activities.
 Musson is seated in the foreground and is examining cotton for its quality.
 His legs are cropped by the lower frame and the top of his hat is surrounded by cotton.
 To his left is an empty chair where raw cotton rests.
-René Degas sits close by, reading The Daily Picauyne.
+René Degas sits close by, reading The Daily Picayune.
 Achille Degas leans against an open window to the far left.
 William Bell stands next to the long table in the middle, cotton in his hands as he encourages a customer to sample it himself.
 Other figures include Musson's business partners and associates, bookkeeping or wearing dusters while they inspect cotton.

 In the middle of the painting is a "sea of cotton" covering a table.
 A small tuft has fallen off, resting by William Bell's foot.
 The shelves in the back of the office hold stacks of brown paper-wrapped cotton bale samples.
 In the top right, there is a picture of a steamship hanging above a safe.